-Follow-up on Prior Years' Findings
+Follow-Up of Prior Year's Findings

-In accordance with Government Auditing Standards, our procedures included a review of all prior year findings.
-The previous year audit findings have been corrected except for those marked with an asterisk ().
+In accordance with Government Auditing Standards and audit requirements prescribed by the Local Finance Board and by the Division of Local Government Services, Department of Community Affairs, State of New Jersey, our procedures included a review of all prior year findings.
+The previous year audit findings have been corrected.